Behordeun/deepwalk_recommender_system_assessment/ALGORITHM_EXPLANATION.md

 ## Recommendation Algorithm: Deep Walk-Based Movie Recommendation System

 The movie recommendation system was developed based on a **Deep Walk-style Graph Neural Network (GNN)** approach.
-This system was designed to recommend movies to users by leveraging their historical preferences and the intricate relationships between users and movies, uncovering nuanced patterns in taste.
+The system was designed to recommend movies to users by leveraging their historical preferences and the intricate relationships between users and movies, uncovering nuanced patterns in taste.

 ---